essential-data/openreply/Readme.md

 # Welcome to OpenReply

 OpenReply is a simple CRM application, focusing on getting feedback about your employees from your customers.
 It also allows you to meaningfully review and evaluate the feedback given in a simple administrative interface.
-Out-of-the box, it integrates nicely with [OTRS (Opensource Ticket Request System)](http://www.otrs.com/), one of the most widely used ticketing systems.
+Out-of-the-box, it integrates nicely with [OTRS (Opensource Ticket Request System)](http://www.otrs.com/), one of the most widely used ticketing systems.

 ![](https://raw.githubusercontent.com/essential-data/openreply/master/app/assets/images/screenshot.png)

 ## How does it work

 The application uses an URL inserted in the footer of each email, sent out from your ticketing system to your customers.
-This allows the customer to rate the employee answering to his request by simply clicking the URL in the footer.
+This allows the customer to rate the employee answering to his ticket by simply clicking the URL in the footer.
 The application then offers a simple rating form facing the customer, allowing him to rate the communication with the employee.
 You can review the ratings collectively in a clean, user-friendly administrative interface offering various statistics and performance indicators.

 So, to summarize - the application is divided in two separate modules: